i-zuzu/IntroToProg-Python-Mod07/docs/index.md

 The next Figure shows the code running in PyCharm:
 ![image](https://user-images.githubusercontent.com/79129459/109628036-228b5700-7af7-11eb-8008-14eb35c96847.png)

-*Figure5.
+*Figure2.
 Output of Structured Error Demo script in PyCharm*

+## **Pickling Demonstration Script**
+This script demonstrates how to pickle, unpickle and rewrite pickled data.
+It also has the example of another option to handle multiple exception times by listing the in a single except clause.
+The script will allow the user to create a Birthday wihslist [], add some items to this list and then perform pickle features.
+My script will be pickling list [], but Python allows to pickle di I import pickle module at the beginning: